Lierrmm/codxe/README.md

 WHY?
 As a fun project to explore modding the CoD games I grew up with, and to provide a more flexible and powerful modding experience.

+Why the name?
+CoDxe comes from Call of Duty and Xenon — short, simple, and on brand.

 ## Requirements

 To run CoDxe, you will need one of the following: